matijabozic/php_pagination/README.md

 	// And lets set number of links before and after current page to 5
 	$links = 5;

-	// Lets also fetch posts from database, joust to make this example complete
+	// Lets also fetch posts from database, just to make this example complete
 	$offset = ($page - 1) * $limit;
 	$posts = $orm->getRepository('\Models\Entities\Post')->findBy(array(), array(), $limit, $offset);

-	// Now lets instanciate our Pagination class with defined variables
+	// Now lets instantiate our Pagination class with defined variables
 	$pagination = new \Core\Pagination\Pagination($page, $limit, $items, $links);

 	// And ask for pagination information